Phil99fp/GitPub/README.md

 * Displays fork, issues and stars for each repo
 * Option to view each repository on GitHub by clicking the associated button
 * Worked very well together as a team
+* We trusted each other so much that we both worked on the same Master branch the whole time

 ### Challenges

 * Mostly CSS issues with the bottles (Samina is very sorry for nearly breaking Philip's laptop with a dodgy css website :disappointed: )
-* We trusted each other so much that we both worked on the same Master branch the whole time :blush:
 * Not enough time to write tests but check back soon to see our tests! :calendar: